DougBurke/sherpa/docs/examples/intro.rst

     Out[9]: Chi Squared with Gehrels variance

 .. note::
-    The data does not have to be sorted by the dependent value (in this case ``x``); that is, the following is valid
+    The data does not have to be sorted by the independent value (in this case ``x``); that is, the following is valid

         >>> ui.load_arrays("test", [10,5,20], [12,18,-5])